Start with a short course

 Get started on the short course route

-To start on the entry path to this online MLitt, complete 30 credits’ worth of the following recommended courses by August 2023.
+To start on the entry path to this online MLitt, complete 30 credits’ worth of the following courses.

 Each course is worth 30 credits towards our online MLitt Scottish Heritage.